winongit/mpp-library-project/README.md

 ##### 3. Checkout Book Use Case
 Librarian can check out books if he enters the member ID and ISBN number correctly, otherwise system presents error.
-If the requested book and member ID axre found then librarian can create new record entry to this member.
+If the requested book and member ID are found then librarian can create new record entry to this member.

 ##### 4. Add Book Copy Use Case
 Admin can add new copies to the existing book by looking for the ISBN of that book.